Guizanin/modal-react/README.md

 # Component MODAL

-## Actions:
+## Behavior:
 * call only one modal
-* on close in primary modal call second modal
+* call the second modal to the closing the primary modal

 ### Props:
 * _btnOpen_ => indicates the button that will call the modal;